ucsb-cs56/ucsb-cs56.github.io/_topics/log4j.md

 # `logs/` in `.gitignore`, and remove `logs` in `mvn clean`

 * Put `logs/` in your .gitignore to avoid having logs show up in github
-* If you want the `logs` directory (or any other custom directory) to be deleted when you do `mvn clean`, here is how you can accomplish that: just "configure the `maven-clean-plugin`" in your pom.xml (as explained [here](https://maven.apache.org/plugins/maven-clean-plugin/examples/delete_additional_files.html)):
+* If you want the `logs` directory (or any other custom directory) to be deleted when you do `mvn clean`, here is how you can accomplish that: just "configure the `maven-clean-plugin`" in your pom.xml (as explained [here](https://maven.apache.org/plugins/maven-clean-plugin/examples/delete_additional_files.html)).
+Be sure this goes in the `build` plugsin (not the `reporting` plugins, for example.)

 ```xml
    <!-- also remove logs on maven clean -->